 - For CX measurement: track Net Promoter Score (NPS) or CSAT quantitatively, and conduct open-ended feedback analysis or voice-of-customer interviews to turn numbers into meaning.

-- In the context of digital and AI-driven research, you might use automated sentiment analysis or text-mining of open-ended responses (qual data) alongside click-stream or behavioural analytics (quant data).
+- In digital and AI-driven research, use automated sentiment analysis or text-mining of open-ended responses (qual data) alongside behavioural analytics (quant data).
 Integrating these within a mixed methods framework can yield sophisticated insights.

 FAQs on Mixed Methods Research